-“Article 297:Where the defendant has died, the people’s court shall render a judgment terminating the trial; but where there is evidence proving that the defendant is innocent, and the people’s court confirms his innocence after conducting a trial in absentia, it shall render a verdict in accordance with law.
+“Article 297:Where the defendant has died, the people’s court shall render a judgment terminating the trial; but where there is evidence proving that the defendant is innocent, and the people’s court confirms his innocence after conducting a trial in absentia, a verdict is to be rendered in accordance with law.

 “In a case where the people’s court holds a new trial in accordance with trial supervision procedures and the defendant has died, the people’s court may conduct a trial in absentia and renders a verdict in accordance with law. "